Importance of Teacher Training

 We believe that all students should have access to great curriculum materials and great teaching.
 To ensure this, it is essential that financial educators are trained on financial content, pedagogical approaches and the specific curricula they use.

-Why does training matters for financial education teachers?
+Why does training matter for financial education teachers?

 There are two reasons teacher training is particularly important in financial education specifically.